katjacodes/northern-sonoma-CERT/README.md

 At the moment of submitting this Milestone project the Development Branch and Master Branch are identical.

 ### How to Run This Project Locally
-To clone this project into Gitpod you will need a Github account.
-[Create a Github account here](https://github.com/)
+To clone this project into Gitpod you will need a Github account, and API Spreadsheets account, and a Gmail account.
+You can [create a Github account here](https://github.com/), [create an API Spreadsheets account here.](https://www.apispreadsheets.com/), and [create a Gmail account here](https://mail.google.com/).

 Then follow these steps:
 1. Log into [Gitpod](https://gitpod.com) with your gitpod account.